ESSECAnalytics/BDA/README.md

 ## Not enough!
 I want to go further with Git / GitHub.
 Any tips?

 Working with GitHub means following a Git workflow.
-You can learn the Git Flow her[Git Flow](https://guides.github.com/introduction/flow/) (5min).
+You can learn the Git Flow here: [Git Flow](https://guides.github.com/introduction/flow/) (5min).

 [Course Wiki](https://github.com/ESSECAnalytics/BDA/wiki/)